jonecars/UnityRacerGame/README.md

 This is my first time using a game engine.
 I wanted to learn about how that works.
 (What is provided) I wanted to learn about how the physics work in Unity.
 In this project I specifically learned more about how to use rigidbody, transform, and mesh colliders.

 I created a car obstacle dodging game.
 To play the game you need to build and launch the game from Unity.
 Once created you can use the .exe to play the game.
-{Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the game being played and a walk through of the code.}

 [Software Demo Video](https://youtu.be/iN1xA0fPr00)